Serizao/ASNVhostDiscover/README.md

 # ASNVhostDiscover
 This tool allows you to discover hidden vhost on an IP range.
 You can use it in BugBounty for example to find servers containing forgotten vhost

+You can also use it to bypasse SaaS WAF like cloudflare when the target use know AS

 # how to use

 Run the tool :